Automotive Collision Repair Program / Course

 An exciting, high-tech, and rewarding career.

-Automotive collision repair technicians are skilled, knowledgeable people who know how to use specialized equipment and highly technical methods to restore collision damage.
-They must possess the basic skills in metalworking, welding, plumbing, electrical power, air-conditioning, painting, and computer technology.
+Automotive Collision Technology Technicians are skilled, knowledgeable people who know how to use specialized equipment and highly technical methods to restore collision damage.
+They must possess the basic skills in metalworking, welding, plumbing, electrical power, air conditioning, painting, and computer technology.
 Training in this program is provided by ASE certified instructors.
-A vocational certificate is issued upon completing this 1,400 hour program.

 - Collision-Repair Technician